gplanchat/php-oop-api/doc/array.md

 is made on purpose.
 The `BidirectionalSeekableIterator` part represents the internal pointer, whence the `IteratorAggregate` would be equivalent to a `new ArrayIterator($array)`.

-By the way, this interface would make useless these classes ans interfaces:
+By the way, this interface would make useless the classe `ArrayObject`.

-* `ArrayIterator`
-* `ArrayObject`
+It also brings the need to change the `ArrayIterator` class and transform it to implement the `BidirectionalSeekableIterator` interface.

 Example :